mdshabiralam8777/WebMonitor-Hub/README.md

+**WebMonitor-Hub** is a full-stack MEAN application that allows users to view the real-time status of various company websites' production environments.
+While anyone can access the platform and see the current status, only a verified admin from a company—whose identity is confirmed through their corporate email—can update the status of their company's website.
+The app ensures secure admin access through JWT authentication and email verification.

+---

+### Updated `README.md`

+---

-# WebMonitor
+# WebMonitor-Hub

-WebMonitor is a full-stack MEAN (MongoDB, Express, Angular, Node.js) application designed to allow companies to monitor and update the status of their website's production environment.
-The application ensures that only authorized company admins can post and update the status of their company's website, with a verified company email and JWT (JSON Web Token) authentication.
+WebMonitor-Hub is a full-stack MEAN (MongoDB, Express, Angular, Node.js) application designed to allow users to view the current status of different company websites' production environments.
+Anyone can visit the platform and check the status of various websites, but only verified admins from each company—authenticated through their corporate email—can update their respective company's website status.
+The app ensures secure access to update website status through JWT (JSON Web Token) authentication and email verification.

 ## Features

-- **Company Website Status**: Admins of a company can post and update the status of their website (e.g., running, down, maintenance).
+- **Website Status Monitoring**: Users can view the real-time status of various company websites (e.g., running, down, maintenance).
-- **Admin Authentication**: Only users with admin roles, authenticated with JWT, can modify the website status.
+- **Admin Access for Updates**: Only company admins, verified through their corporate email, can update the status of their company's website.
-- **Email Verification**: Admins must verify their company email before being granted access to update the website status.
+- **Email Verification**: Admin users must have a verified company email before they are granted permission to update their company's website status.
-- **User Authentication**: Users can view the status of various websites but cannot modify the status unless they are admins.
+- **Secure Authentication**: Admin users authenticate with JWT tokens to ensure secure access.

 ## Tech Stack